Brian-Yee/brian-yee.github.io/_posts/2019-12-19-reading-reflections.markdown

 Much of the abrdiged and curated works came out of The Penguin's Great Idea collection.
-Much of these works however do not need to be purchased via Penguin though, some of them are avaialble online such as [The Indian Jugglers](http://www.juggling.org/papers/hazlitt/) and [On the Pleasure of Hating](http://www.blupete.com/Literature/Essays/Hazlitt/Hating.html) both of which are written by William Hazlitt.
+Much of these works however do not need to be purchased via Penguin though, some of them are available online such as [The Indian Jugglers](http://www.juggling.org/papers/hazlitt/) and [On the Pleasure of Hating](http://www.blupete.com/Literature/Essays/Hazlitt/Hating.html) both of which are written by William Hazlitt.
 Some others however are less difficult to